-- 86 Preparers do mainly not support the proposals reported in paragraph 82.
-The main reported arguments include the following: - a) The notion of 'acquisition-related transaction costs' and 'integration costs' is currently undefined and unclear: it could potentially lead to inconsistent outcomes.
-Specifically addressed was what internal costs should be considered and whether the PPA effects should be considered; and - b) Excluding the effects on the purchase price allocation and the effects of the revaluation to fair value is considered costly and of limited value. - 87 Preparers also do not support the proposal reported in paragraph 83, as in their view it could be complex to prepare and would not add meaningful information to investors. - 88 However, one preparer considered providing "operating profit before acquisitionrelated transactions and integration costs" and similar information for cash flows from operating activities as feasible. - 89 Another preparer judged that for significant acquisitions the cash flow information could be provided from the date of acquisition and would be valuable information.
-However, excluding the effects of the purchase price allocation would be difficult. - 90 A preparer within EFRAG working groups reported concerns also on retaining the current requirements under IFRS 3 to provide pro-forma information, regardless of any changes to the measure to be disclosed.
-Figures provided under the current requirements are estimates based on financial statements issued by the previous owner, which is not necessarily indicative of the results that could have been achieved, i.e. it ignores synergies, savings and costs.
-Furthermore, providing this information is already costly.
+6086 Preparers do mainly not support the proposals reported in paragraph 82.
+The main reported arguments include the following:

+- a) The notion of 'acquisition-related transaction costs' and 'integration costs' is currently undefined and unclear: it could potentially lead to inconsistent outcomes.
+Specifically addressed was what internal costs should be considered and whether the PPA effects should be considered; and - b) Excluding the effects on the purchase price allocation and the effects of the revaluation to fair value is considered costly and of limited value. - 6187 Preparers also do not support the proposal reported in paragraph 83, as in their view it could be complex to prepare and would not add meaningful information to investors. - 88 This is also in line with the preliminary responses to the preparers' survey about the usefulness, the complexity and the incremental costs of the proposals.
+The preliminary results show that the proposal to disclose However, one preparer considered providing "operating profit or loss before acquisition-related transactions and integration costs" and similar information for cash flows from operating activities after the as feasible. - 6289 Another preparer judged that for significant acquisitions the cash flow information could be provided from the date of acquisition date:and would be valuable information.
+However, excluding the effects of the purchase price allocation would be difficult. - a) Has a limited usefulness, with an average score of 1,4 on a scale from "0 Not useful" to "3 Useful" (based on 7 respondents); - b) Is considered potentially costly, but scored relatively low in the survey (average score of 2,8 on a scale from "0 - Not costly" to "4 - Highly costly" and based on 9 respondents); and - c) Is considered potentially complex but scored relatively low in the survey (average score of 2,7 on a scale from "0 Not Complex" to "4 Very complex" and based on 9 respondents).